 This new update lets you combine multiple workouts back-to-back with new motion and heart rate algorithms on board to improve accuracy of the data recorded.

 That update is of course available on all existing Watch models including the Series 3 to help ramp up your high intensity workouts.

 Wareable verdict: Apple Watch Series 3 review

 There's a built-in heart rate monitor that along with the new Coach AI software provides adaptive workouts including the HIIT training that doesn't require gym equipment.
 It will even suggest when you need to to take break from the high intensity sessions.

-The Shape successfully raised fund through crowdfunding to bring it to life and is expected to ship in 2017.
+The Shape successfully raised fund through crowdfunding to bring it to life and has now started shipping.

 Shop for recommended running watches on Amazon

 Wareable may get a commission